dfsisinni/vsm-tutorial/README.md

-# vsm-tutorial
+#Vaadin Shrio MySQL Tutorial
-This repository contains a Vaadin Shrio MySQL tutorial.
-It provides instructions for implementing authentication and authorization in Vaadin with the Apache Shrio Java Security Framework.
+This sample project provides a template for implementing authentication and authorization in Vaadin with the Apache Shrio Java Security Framework.
 In this tutorial, Apache Shiro references a MySQL database (vsmtutorial) for user and user role data (2 separate tables).
 SHA-512 Hashing is used for authentication.

 NOTE: This tutorial emphasizes <strong>FUNCTIONALITY</strong> over appearance.